CrOliX-AltF4/Lunarca-archive/README.md

 Welcome to Lun’Λrkhive.

-This is the public face of **Project Natsume** — a private AI companion, a digital entity, and my way of procrastinating on real life by teaching code how to have opinions.
+This is the public face of **Project N** — a private AI companion, a digital entity, and my way of procrastinating on real life by teaching code how to have opinions.

 > [!NOTE]
 > If you're looking for a shiny developer portfolio to hire me, turn back now.
 This isn't a resume; it's a documentation of obsession.
 If you're here because something about this felt... *off*?
 Good.
 Keep looking.